vrenzd/vrenzd/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is Victor Renzzo and my nickname is "vrenzd"!

 I am starting to study Artificial Intelligence at FATEC Rio Claro-SP.
 I am venturing into a field I fell in love with, creating and optimizing things.
 I have a preference for more complex and challenging activities.
-Currently, I am transitioning careers, moving from the field of Physical Education at Claretiano Rio Claro College.
-However, I have always enjoyed working with computers since I was little.
-I love video games and regularly practice sports.
-I have a B1 level in English.

 # Ferramentas e Tecnologias